bkader/Skada-WoTLK/README.md

-enemy:GetDTPS() -- returns the amount of damage the enemy took per second. enemy:GetDamageSources() -- returns the list of players who damaged the enemy and their amounts table. enemy:GetDamageFromSource(name) -- returns the amount, total and useful damage the given name did on the enemy. enemy:GetDamageDone() -- returns the amount of damage the enemy did. enemy:GetDPS() -- returns the enemy DPS. enemy:GetDamageTargets() -- returns the list of players the enemy did damage to. enemy:GetDamageOnTarget(name) -- returns the amount of damage the enemy did to the given player.
+enemy:GetDTPS() -- returns the amount of damage the enemy took per second. enemy:GetDamageSources() -- returns the list of players who damaged the enemy and their amounts table. enemy:GetDamageFromSource(name) -- returns the amount, total and useful damage the given name did on the enemy. enemy:GetDamage() -- returns the amount of damage the enemy did. enemy:GetDPS() -- returns the enemy DPS. enemy:GetDamageTargets() -- returns the list of players the enemy did damage to. enemy:GetDamageOnTarget(name) -- returns the amount of damage the enemy did to the given player.